TMA Cargo: History

 In 2000, TMA introduced a new livery to their fleet.
 The new livery featured a white body with a grey belly, green 'TMA' and yellow 'CARGO' titles across the fuselage and new green decals on the tail.

 In 2002, TMA leased an Airbus A310-304F from Islandsflug during April to November, to operate their European routes as the Boeing 707's had been banned from Europe.
 The airline also planned a new passenger charter airline called TMA-Leisure which would have leased an Airbus A320 aircraft to operate for Lebanese tour-operators.
 However, this never happened.
 During 2002, TMA made a $11 million loss.

 TMA ceased all flights in February 2004 when the Lebanese Civil Aviation Authority (LCAA) pulled its Air Operating Certificate (AOC) citing safety concerns over its aging Boeing 707 fleet.
 The airline was in serious financial troubles and as a result was unable to modernize its fleet.

 In September 2005, there were reports that TMA was planning to relaunch operations with a renewed fleet by acquiring medium-haul freight aircraft to replace their grounded 707 fleet, small freighter aircraft for feeder routes, and two Boeing 747-200F aircraft for long-haul freighter flights to the far east, this never happened.

 In 2008, Mazen Bsat, Lebanese investor, owner and CEO of Med Airways (formally Flying Carpet), bought TMA for $1 in exchange of clearing the airlines $60 million debt.

 In October 2009, TMA launched renovated facilities and a new image, following this TMA also announced that they are to relaunch services.
 They acquired an Airbus A300-600F for the new cargo operations.
 In February 2010, the aircraft was painted in the new TMA Cargo livery.

+In September or December 2014, its last aircraft was returned to lessor.
+Prior to suspending operations in 2014, TMA Cargo had planned to add Airbus A300 freighters once they were beginning to expand.